luqmanbarry/aro-classic-terraform/gitops/apps/platform/namespace-onboarding/README.md

 - `limitRange`: optional default resource policy
 - `networkPolicies`: optional namespace network policy defaults
 - `roleBindings`: optional list of namespace role bindings
+- `features`: optional namespace-level feature enrollment map

 The chart also supports a top-level `projectRequestTemplate` block for self-service project creation.
 Use that with the `self-provisioner` chart when you want new user-created projects to inherit quotas, limit ranges, and network policies.

 The chart uses a top-level `sharedTenantArgoCD` block for the shared tenant Argo CD instance and a top-level `tenants` list for approved teams.

+It also supports a top-level `featureCatalog` for shared feature defaults.

+## Tenant Feature Enrollment

+This chart can record namespace-level feature intent for shared platform capabilities without giving tenants control of operator subscriptions.

+Use it when:

+- the operator is already installed by the platform team
+- only some namespaces should consume the feature
+- you want onboarding to record and apply the namespace-level opt-in

+Supported feature patterns:

+- `serviceMesh`: labels and annotates the namespace so platform automation can map it into the approved mesh design
+- `openshiftAI`: labels the namespace and can add feature-specific access `RoleBinding` objects
+- `cp4ba`: labels the namespace and can add feature-specific access `RoleBinding` objects
+- `aap`: labels the namespace and can add feature-specific access `RoleBinding` objects

+Important rules:

+- this chart does not create tenant `Subscription` objects
+- operator lifecycle stays in the admin-managed platform or workload charts
+- the feature flags are only one part of activation; the matching shared module still needs its own cluster-side configuration

 ## Tenant GitOps Model